 Many people do a completely different job than you do.
 For instance, as a coach you don’t sit in the chair of the psychologist, personal trainer, nutritionist or medical doctor.
 Yet these people are amazing sources of referral for you, and you can be for them.

-4. Getting exposure through unique projects
+4. Getting exposure through unique projects that will help you get coaching clients.

 I have students who were able to gain (media) exposure by organizing unique projects or doing off the wall things relating to happiness & well being.
 Whether it being organizing an international “dream day” movement, running a marathon in a costume, interviewing people on the street about what happiness is to them, working with fears and phobias at a booth in the mall, taking 30 kids for “inspiration day”, etc.

 Start coaching people at a home for battered women, kids who have trouble spelling, refugee centers, etc. They may not be a paying client, but anyone who gets in touch with them may be.
 With this I would like to make one thing clear, this is not about donating coaching services to people who ask for it.
 This is about actively getting into schools, organizations, foundations … locations where other people work, that may want to hire you or talk about you to others.
+Kindness and volunteering is actually scientifically good for you.
+This is a way to get coaching clients and improve your mental health.

 6. Starting a group